-When designing your outdoor space, don’t forget that little elements matter just as much– if not more – than other aspects of your landscape.
+When designing your outdoor space, don’t forget that little elements matter just as much as the other elements of your landscape.

 Consider your yard from every angle to get a sense of where a pop of color is needed.
 Be creative!

-- Spruce up your patio area by throwing a colorful throw blanket over your outdoor sofa.
+- Add a pop of color to your patio area by throwing a colorful throw blanket over your outdoor sofa.

 - Use bright patterned rugs, umbrellas, and throw pillows around deck chairs and benches.